lewinsohndp/scSHARP/README.md

 ## To use:
 Please visit https://github.com/W-Holtz/R4scSHARP for the implementation of ScType, ScSorter, SCINA, scPred, and singleR in one R package.
 Please visit https://github.com/mperozek11/scSHARP_tool for use of our newly developed GCN label propagation tool as a Python package.
+Thank you to William Holtz, Ben Modlin, and Max Perozek for their work on these software packages.